 Under What Circumstances Can You File a Lawsuit for a Construction Injury?

 Filing a lawsuit is not always an option after a construction accident.
-In some situations, you will have to seek damages through workers’ compensation.
+You will have to seek damages through workers’ compensation in some situations.
 However, when a third party is liable for your injuries, you can file a lawsuit against them.

 You can only file a lawsuit against your employer in cases where your injury resulted from negligence or actions taken with the intent of causing you harm.

 Construction is a dangerous occupation.
-However, employers are still required to provide you with a reasonably safe workplace.
-If they fail to provide you with proper safety gear or address removable hazards, they could be liable for your damages.
+This is why employers are required to provide you with a reasonably safe workplace.
+They could be liable for your damages if they fail to provide you with proper safety gear or address removable hazards.

 How Much Does a Construction Accident Lawyer Charge?